When to Sell Water Allocation: A Timing Framework for Irrigators

 Opportunity cost.
 Money in water is not money in your operating account.
 If you need cash for inputs, holding water that might be worth more in January does not help you now.

 End-of-year forfeiture.
-If you exceed your carryover cap (100% of water share volume) or fail to complete the LROS declaration by approximately 1 June, unused allocation expires on 30 June.
+If you exceed your carryover cap (100% of water share volume), the excess expires on 30 June.
 Selling at any price beats getting zero.

 The June 30 cliff.
 In some years, large carryover volumes that did not sell create a rush in May-June.
 Holders dump water before it expires, crashing prices.
 If you are going to sell late, sell in April — not May or June.